-There are two ways to maximise your take-home pay as a contractor – by negotiating the best contract rate, and by not paying more tax than you have to.
+There are two ways to maximise your take-home pay as a contractor: negotiate the best contract rate, and don’t pay more tax than you have to.

 Depending on whether you are an umbrella or limited company contractor, there are a number of taxes you will encounter.

-Limited companies are separate legal entities from their directors, so your company will pay taxes on its profits, and you (as an individual) will be liable to pay tax on any income you receive from your company.
+Limited companies are separate legal entities from their directors, so your company pay taxes on its profits, and you (as an individual) pay tax on any income you draw down from your company.

 Corporation Tax